dfrencham/emscan/SETUP.md

 3. Download and unzip the release to a folder
 4. Edit the emscan.cfg config file with appropriate values.
 Refer to the "Finding the X/Y Co-ordinates" section.
 Ensure all paths are correct.
 5. Add the cron entries.
+6. Set permissions on the .pl scripts: chmod 755 *.pl

 Finding the X/Y Co-ordinates
 ----------------------------